FINA5527 Venture Capital

 - Unit rules

-- for Master of Commerce students: FINA5432 Introduction to Finance; for Master of Applied Finance students: FINA5520 Risk Management and Financial Instruments
+- for Master of Commerce students: FINA5432 Introduction to Finance; for Master of Applied Finance students: FINA5533 Finance Essentials (or equivalent) and FINA5632 Investments

 - Contact hours